openpd-dev/openpd/docs/src/tutorials/howto_useunit/main.rst

 Introduction
 =============

-The ``openpd.unit`` package is designed to conveniently convert unit for both simulation and analysis.
+The ``openpd.unit`` package is designed to convert unit for both simulation and analysis conveniently.
 Meanwhile, ``openpd.unit`` also has the constant quantity like the Avogadro constant and the Boltzmann Constant.

 In OpenPD, every ``unit`` exists as an instance of ``Quantity`` with two attributes: ``value`` and ``unit:Unit`` .